 - While apples are baking, put remaining ingredients in medium size mixing bowl.
 Mix well.

-- After 30 minutes is up, remove baking sheet from oven and add granola to baking sheet
+- After 30 minutes is up, remove baking sheet from the oven and add granola to the baking sheet

-- Do not open over door or mix granola before 40 minutes.
+- Do not open the oven door or mix granola before 40 minutes.
 This will break up any clusters!

 - Remove from oven and let cool completely before transferring granola.
 Store leftovers in an airtight container

 Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
 Thank you for your support!